 Incorrect arm positioning

-The long (outer) head of the biceps becomes more active when you position your arm behind your torso.
+The long (outer) head of the biceps becomes more active when you position your arm behind your torso (see our guide on how to build your outer bicep for more info).
 And while this might seem simple enough to do in practice, it can be hard to keep an eye on your form when the lactic acid is raging through your biceps.

 The trick is to not let your shoulder travel too far forward as you curl the weight.
 Instead, your arm should always remain behind your torso.